 Customer Lifetime Value

-Customer lifetime value, or LTV, refers to the total amount of revenue generated from a single customer during the course of their entire relationship with you.
-LTV is one of the most important metrics for being able to create a marketing budget (knowing how much you’ll make from the new customer overtime so you know how much you can spend).
-Fortunately most CRM systems can calculate LTV automatically.
+Customer lifetime value, or LTV, refers to the total revenue generated from a single customer during their entire relationship with you.
+LTV is one of the most important metrics for creating a marketing budget (knowing how much you’ll make from the new customer over time so you know how much you can spend).
+Fortunately, most CRM systems can calculate LTV automatically.

 Customer Lifetime Value = (Average Order Value) x (Average Number Annual Orders) x (Average Customer Timeline, in Years)